jackmorrison12/personal-site/content/notes/spanner.md

 Therefore, we need external consistency - this means we have a consistent view of the database

-- This a synchronised snapshot read of teh database
+- This a synchronised snapshot read of the database
 - The effect of past transactions should be seen and he effect of future transactions should not be seen across all data centres

 It's equivalent to linearisability